EvertonTomalok/temporal-poc/README.md

 # Temporal Signal Collector POC

-This is a Proof of Concept demonstrating Temporal workflows that collect signals with messages over a 1-minute period.
+This is a Proof of Concept demonstrating Temporal workflows that wait for a "client-answered" signal or timeout after 1 minute.
+The workflow uses the Chain of Responsibility design pattern to handle different scenarios.

 ## Overview

-The workflow starts and waits for 1 minute to collect signals and their associated messages.
-After 1 minute, the workflow completes and returns all collected signals.
+The workflow starts and waits for either:
+- A "client-answered" signal (which causes immediate completion)
+- A 1-minute timeout (which causes completion after the timeout)

+The workflow uses the Chain of Responsibility pattern where different handlers process signals and timeouts.

 ## Structure

-- `workflows/workflow.go` - Defines the `SignalCollectorWorkflow` that waits for signals
+- `src/workflows/workflow.go` - Defines the `SignalCollectorWorkflow` that waits for signals
+- `src/nodes/` - Contains handler implementations using Chain of Responsibility pattern:
+  - `handler.go` - Base handler interface and chain management
+  - `client_answered.go` - Handler for "client-answered" signal
+  - `timeout.go` - Handler for timeout scenario
-- `worker/main.go` - Contains the worker that processes workflow tasks
+- `cmd/worker/main.go` - Contains the worker that processes workflow tasks
-- `client/main.go` - Contains the client that starts workflows and sends signals
+- `cmd/client/main.go` - Contains the client that starts workflows and waits for completion
+- `cmd/signal-sender/main.go` - Utility to send "client-answered" signal to a running workflow

 ## Prerequisites